GooseOb/azure-IoT-UL/README.md

 ## Device twin

-Example of data sent to device twin
+Example of data stored in device twin

 ```json
 {